-Your email client's spam filter serves a good purpose: protecting you from annoying and possibly malicious spam emails.
-But, if you don't have the correct settings in the spam filter, it can keep you from seeing important emails such as those from Workfront Proof: proof email notifications, newsletters, and special communications.
+Your email client's spam filter serves an important purpose: protecting you from annoying and possibly malicious spam emails.
+But, if you don't have the correct settings in the spam filter, it can keep you from seeing the following important Workfront Proof emails: proof email notifications, newsletters, and special communications.

 - Workfront Proof mail server -

 - Workfront Proof "from" email addresses (e.g. firstname.lastname@example.org)

 Depending on your type of email client, you might need to add Workfront Proof "from" email addresses to one of the following to prevent the spam filter from routing your emails to your spam folder in the future:

 - A filter that you create to deliver emails from those addresses to your inbox

 You might also need to remove any existing Workfront Proof emails from your spam folder and check whether any of the "from" addresses are on the blocked address list.
 This help page lists the Workfront Proof "from" addresses and shows how to add them to the spam filter in the following email clients:

 - Windows Live Hotmail